 Students must be in good academic standing to participate in study abroad opportunities.
 Students participating in year-long or semester-long study abroad programs must satisfy the the specific grade point average required by the foreign university they will be attending.
 To learn more, contact:

 Dr. Josie Brown-Rose, Assistant Dean of the College of Arts and Sciences and Assistant Director of the Study Abroad Program

-Dr. Saeed Ghahramani, Dean of Arts and Sciences School and Director of the Study Abroad Program
+Dr. Saeed Ghahramani, Dean of the College of Arts and Sciences and Director of the Study Abroad Program